 Discover a miniature version of Switzerland at Swissminiatur

-One of our favorite part of this open-air museum is the miniature railroad which criss-crosses the entire park.
+One of our favorite parts of this open-air museum is the miniature railroad which crisscrosses the entire park.
 There are even miniature boats moving across lakes and small cable cars climbing mountains.
-At a scale of 1:25, every detail has meticulously been recreated, making the Swissminiatur a pretty good spot for fun selfies.
+On a scale of 1:25, every detail has meticulously been recreated, making the Swissminiatur a pretty good spot for fun selfies.

 Try yourself at adventure sports in Ticino

 Ticino is not all gelato and sunshine.
-For those seeking a challenge, it offers a hefty potion of adrenaline, too!
-Vertical cliffs, narrow gorges, high-altitude hiking trails and open skies make up this gigantic playground in Switzerland’s south.
+For those seeking a challenge, it offers a hefty portion of adrenaline, too!
+Vertical cliffs, narrow gorges, high-altitude hiking trails, and open skies make up this gigantic playground in Switzerland’s south.